MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Methodology

-In \stage{2}, we use 2D-3D pose pairs to further perform fine-tuning since the network is trained with masked pose input, which causes the input gap when unmasked poses are set as input.
-We input a 2D sequence to the model and get the 3D pose of the middle frame following~~\cite{pavllo20193d} as
+In \stage{2}, we use 2D-3D pose pairs to further perform fine-tuning.
+We input a 2D sequence to the model and get the 3D pose of the middle frame following~\cite{pavllo20193d} as

 Here we still use L2 loss between the prediction and ground truth 3D pose formulated as:

 where $\mathrm{PM}_{3D}^{out}$ and $\mathrm{PM}_{3D}^{gt}$ represent the single pose in the middle frame of the pose sequence and the corresponding ground truth, respectively.